Click for homepage

 62,583,939,499,390,760,715,264,000 ≈ 6.26 x 1025 ≈ 286 = 86 bits

-From the above it is clear that Enigma M4 was significantly better than a 3-rotor Enigma I, as it offers almost 600 times the number of possible settings of the Enigma I. In practice however, some settings were redundant, and not all factors (wheel order, start position, ring setting and plugboard) contributed equally to the strength of the cipher.
+From the above it is clear that Enigma M4 was significantly better than a 3-rotor Enigma I, as it offers almost 600 times the number of possible settings of the Enigma I. In practice however, some settings were redundant, and not all factors (rotor order, start position, ring setting and plugboard) contributed equally to the strength of the cipher.
 This will be discussed below.

 Key space